SavNov/Writing/Ares/Ares Opening.md

 He should’ve said something.
 Fought back.
 But his brain was busy having a crisis about whether this counted as dying or second base.
 He would've opened his mouth, but he was afraid she'd try to seal the deal by kissing him to shut him up.
 Which, to his own deep and profound shame, was exactly what he wanted her to do.
 *Don't even think about it.* He didn't know if that was him thinking or the voice.
 "But a child of the gods walks where his forces bled, and he hates the gods nearly as much as Cronus does.
 So Cronus aids him.
 Shields him from the gods' wrath.
 Even if I will not feed upon you, that child will."
 It said, and he could hear it grinning.

-He stood up and walked out of the bus.
+She released him, but only because, as he feared, something else was going to kill him later on, and she would be there to witness.
+It took him a moment to get his thoughts together well enough to get up.
+He clamored out of the seat, stood up, and walked out of the bus, each step downward feeling like pins and needles.

 A girl looked him over.
 She wasn't dressed for the New York Public Library.

 "You will know him when you see him."
 She muttered to herself.
 "Fair enough."

-She was dressed... in full Greek battle armor.

 "You aren't dressed for the library."
 He said.
 She glared at him.
 "Do I look like someone who frequents the New York Public Library?"